 Antofagasta´s business district centered around Plaza Colon is surprisingly nice.
 In the center of the plaza looms the tower clock donated by the British in 1911.
 It is said to have a likeness to Big Ben.
 Entering the plaza from the south east is Paseo Peatonal Arturo Prat, where one encounters the Intendencia Regional of Antofagasta (similar to the regional seat), the headquarters for CorreosChile and a lovely buiding housing the Parroquia San José.
 The city has a population of 360,000 and is the largest in northern Chile.
 It is closely linked to mining (predominantly copper) activity, being the closest port to the largest mining area of the country.
 It has the third highest GDP in Chile, though you wouldn´t know it from the average salaries of 180,000 clp per month (about 380 usd).
 It is as expensive or more to live here than the SF bay area, at least in terms of food and daily household items, while less for rent.

 Having the perspective of having been in Peru now, I am saddened at the militaristic attitude of Chile towards Bolivia and Peru.
-Antofagasta was Bolivian, a railroad line ran from La Paz to Antofogasta, and it was Bolivia`s main port.
-They exported silver and salt pitre from there.
+Antofagasta had been Bolivian’s main port, with a railroad connecting it to La Paz.
+It exported silver and salt pitre.
 The excuse for the Pacific war was that the salt pitre company didn´t want to pay the tax levied by Bolivia.
-After Chile stole Antofagasta and all the territory north to Arica (and Tacna, which they occupied until the 1926 plebiscite), they imposed the same tax on the salt pitre companies.
+After Chile stole Antofagasta and all the territory north to Arica (including Tacna, which they occupied until the 1926 plebiscite), they imposed the same tax on the salt pitre companies.
 So much for help from big brother.
 Further north in Arica, on Morro Rock, there is a Chilean military museum where a former Peruvian fort had been located.
 It boasts of the triumphs of taking over the rock from various points below, and all the brave men who died.
 The usual rhetoric and sword waving.
-I didn´t realize Chile was so militaristic and nationalistic, but it´s quite distasteful, especially to someone who abhors the same policies of the US.
+It was quite distasteful to me as I abhor militaristic rhetoric.

-I also visited the naval museum in Antofagasta, which waxed on about the wonderful sacrifice of Arthur Pratt, who manned the Chilean ship in the war of the Pacific and was significantly underpowered compared to the Peruvian and Bolivian war ships, but managed to take over their ships anyway.
-He died in the process, which is of course the best way to become a war hero.
-I also visited the railroad station, very lovely and built of the wood that was ballast in ships coming from England, as it was built by the British as the end of the line from La Paz.
-The infamous Butch Cassidy and the Sundance Kid supposedly hid a safe deposit box full of money in one of the cars that are on display, only to be caught surrounded later in Bolivia, where I think they met their end.
+I visited the naval museum, which waxed on about the sacrifice of Arthur Pratt, the captain of the Chilean ship in the war of the Pacific that was significantly underpowered compared to the Peruvian and Bolivian war ships, but managed to capture their ships anyway.
+He died in the process, the best way to become a war hero.
+From there I visited the lovely wooden railroad station, constructed of the ballast from ships coming from England.
+It was the terminus to the railroad line from La Paz and British built.
+The infamous Butch Cassidy and the Sundance Kid supposedly hid a safe deposit box full of money in one of the cars that are on display, only to be caught later in Bolivia, where they met their end.